GDBMedia/vacay/README.md

 ## Description

-_A Website that as 5 questions to determine where they should travel for vacation_
+_A Website that asks 5 questions to determine where the user should travel for vacation_

 ## Setup/Installation Requirements